Akshay17DS/Zomato-Dataset-EDA/README.md

 This project focuses on performing Exploratory Data Analysis (EDA) on a dataset of restaurants.
 The dataset contains information about various restaurants, including location, cuisine, ratings, pricing, and availability of services such as online delivery, table booking, etc.

 ## Introduction
 The objective of this project is to explore a dataset that contains information about restaurants, such as their location, cuisine type, ratings, and pricing.
-This project performs several EDA tasks, including:

 ## Steps Involved